 Stamp Our Story is collaborating with educators across the country to develop and share lessons.

-The first curriculum was developed and piloted this spring through the generous help of educators at Stoddard Elementary School and the Anaheim Elementary School District in California.
+The first curriculum was developed and piloted in Spring 2022 through the generous help of educators at Stoddard Elementary School and the Anaheim Elementary School District in California.
 The curriculum includes a slide show, a YouTube art lesson, and an exclusive interview with a Japanese American World War II veteran designed for teachers.
 We thank AESD for allowing us to share their curriculum guide with all interested teachers.

 “Culture4Kids!” has developed a free 2-page worksheet that includes background about the Go For Broke Soldiers Stamp, as well as a fun relief printing art project.

 The project is provided courtesy of the Hawaii Herald Newspaper and the Kauai-based team of educators Carolyn Kubota Morinishi and Marian Kurasaki Kubota.
 Mahalo!
 Thank you, Carolyn and Marian!

 Feel free to click on the images and drag to your desktop to download and use as needed.

 If you are an educator, or know one, who may be interested in implementing and/or developing additional lessons in collaboration with us, please contact us!
 Many of us at Stamp Our Story are educators who are always seeking to improve ways to reach our youth.
 One area in particular that we are currently looking to develop materials for is at secondary level, both middle and high school.
 Thank you!

 Watch the USC Arts Webinar on the Nisei Soldiers and the Go For Broke Stamp